 Did you know that spending just 2 hours outside per day can reduce the progression of myopia in children?
 Watch the video to learn more about risk factors, symptoms, and ways to combat myopia in children.

-The doctors of Midwest Eye Consultants will work with you on the best myopia treatment plan for your child.
+The doctors of Bussey Eye Care will work with you on the best myopia treatment plan for your child.
 Through treatment, the progression of myopia is slowed.
 Short-term benefits include better vision and quality of life.
 The long-term benefits include the protection of your child’s eye health and reducing the risks of eye health problems and vision impairment throughout life.
-Your Midwest Eye Consultants doctor may also discuss with you eye healthy habits including time spent in outside activities and taking eye-healthy breaks from close-up activities
+Your doctor may also discuss with you eye healthy habits including time spent in outside activities and taking eye-healthy breaks from close-up activities

 Treatment Includes: